yoratoni/nfts-generator/README.md

   - Type hints, static method classes and full docstring for every method

 ### The layers structure:
-Note: I'm always using a number before the name (as VS Code sort the directories by alphabetic order), something like `00_backgrounds`, `07_hands` etc.. so all the layers are sorted in the correct order, the first layer named `00_..` is generally the background, after that comes the face, the clothes etc..  <br />
+Note: I'm always using a number before the name (as VS Code sorts the directories by alphabetic order), something like `00_backgrounds`, `07_hands` etc.. so all the layers are sorted in the correct order, the first layer named `00_..` is generally the background, after that comes the face, the clothes etc..  <br />